-Environmentalist Bill McKibben has written several books concerning humanity’s capacity to understand its relationship with the earth and with fellow man, including The End of Nature (1989) and Enough: Staying Human in an Engineered Age (2003).
+Environmentalist Bill McKibben has written several books on the human capacity to understand our relationship with the earth and with fellow man, including The End of Nature (1989) and Enough: Staying Human in an Engineered Age (2003).

-In viewing our technological and consumptive gallop across the earth, McKibben contends that human ambition and desire must be checked.
-His belief that we must reach “a reasonable definition of the enough point” or face an unsettled if not horrific future is a sobering diagnosis.
+In reflecting on our technological and consumptive gallop across the earth, McKibben contends that human ambition and desire must be checked.
+He believes we must reach “a reasonable definition of the enough point” or face an unsettled if not horrific future.
 Vision contributor Dan Cloer asked him to comment further on this uniquely human dilemma.

 DC America developed on the foundation of the entrepreneurial, material-wealth-as-reward, hustler mentality.
 What indications do you see that suggest we need to rethink this foundation (and the consumer lifestyle it has given birth to)?

 BM You mean aside from the ecological devastation of the planet?
 And the fact that 350 people now control more wealth than the poorest 3 billion?
 Perhaps we should also take note of the fact that we’re not an exceedingly happy society.
 Measure it how you want—prescriptions for antidepressants, perhaps.
 But the world we’ve built seems to have left us feeling quite a bit too independent; i.e., lonely.

 DC Would you outline your view of the connection between the faults of man becoming planet manager (what you refer to as custodians and caretakers of life) and his own genetic manager?